Victory by the Winners

 On the far right of the image there are three trees, in full leaf.
 The tree trunks symbolize that all Frisian horses today descend from three stallions and that these represent the beginning of the current rich pedigree.
 The leaves symbolize the tens of thousands of horses that have been produced since the revival.

 The border marker in the lower right corner of the image symbolizes the border between Friesland and the rest of the world.
 Symbolically, countless Frisian horses leave their homeland and are dispersed throughout the world.
+Below the Frisian coat of arms, some Frisian graffiti can be seen, meaning "Land of the Black Horse."

 The dramatic cloudy sky symbolizes the turbulent history of the Friesian horse.
-On the left of the image, the clouds are dark, as in the breed's difficult period; on the right, the sun breaks through.
+On the left of the image, the clouds are dark, as in the breed's difficult times; on the right, the sun breaks through.

 The frame and the marble ornaments refer to the 16th century, the beginning of the heyday of the Frisian horse.